weeberific/IsekaiLoversList/index.md

 *Categories:* Game, Skill Acquisition, Fantasy, Action

-*Description:* MC is an avid ""trash gamer"", beating even the most awful VR titles, and applies all his skills to a high quality VRMMO
+*Description:* MC is an avid " trash gamer"
+, beating even the most awful VR titles, and applies all his skills to a high quality VRMMO

 *Comments:* One of the best VRMMO shows, it stays self aware and has plenty of humor while also feeling high stakes